 The Examiner concluded that the Council had sufficient evidence to support the schedule and showed that the levy was set at a level that will not put the overall development of the area at risk.
 The one modification needed for the schedule to meet the statutory requirements was to delete the CIL rate of £200 per square metre for superstores.

-At the Council meeting held on 18 September 2012, the Borough of Poole formally adopted it's CIL Charging Schedule with this being implemented on 2 January 2013.
+At the Council meeting held on 18 September 2012, we formally adopted the CIL Charging Schedule with this being implemented on 2 January 2013.